 • Alexander Espino, Little Village

-• Josue Garcia, Logan Square
+• Josue Garcia-Alvarado, Logan Square

 • Damara Martin, Humboldt Park